How do you get a teaching job in Northern Ireland?

 The Northern Ireland education system is made up of different types of schools controlled by management committees, which are responsible for employing teachers.

-In June 2016 the NI Department of Education announced that the Investing in the Teaching Workforce programme would run as a pilot in 2016-17.
-This scheme provides funding so that 120 teachers over the age of 55 can retire, to be replaced by teachers who have qualified since 2012 and been unable to find permanent teaching positions.
+The NI Department of Education is currently running a pilot programme, Investing in the Teaching Workforce, which was announced in June 2016 and provides funding so that 120 teachers over the age of 55 can retire, to be replaced by teachers who have qualified since 2012 and been unable to find permanent teaching positions.

 Vacancies can also be found on the Council for Catholic Maintained Schools (CCMS) website.
 If you are applying for a primary or nursery post in a Catholic maintained school, you should have a recognised religious education certificate by the time you start the post.